-When English is not considered the applicant's primary language, the applicant must take an English as a Second Language exam (TOEFL, DuoLingo, IELTS); and the minimum score must be attained.
+When English is not considered the applicant's primary language, the applicant must take the Test of English as a Foreign Language (TOEFL) Internet-Based Test (iBT); and the minimum score must be attained in each area as listed below.
 Scores must be submitted with the application to the nursing program.